JoshuaGenerationChurch/JG-Sermon-Link-Fixer/README.md

 # JG Sermon Link Fixer 🎤🔧

 JG Sermon Link Fixer is a custom WordPress plugin designed to streamline your sermon post management.
 It automatically converts Dropbox audio file links into direct-download links, updates post meta with the corrected audio URL, and sets the featured image based on congregation data.
-Additionally, it removes the "Protected:" prefix from password-protected posts and enables shortcode rendering in JetFormBuilder forms.

 ## Features